AquilesCrespo/cex.io-api-AutoIt/README.md

 base-files : Base Files to Start your API .
 Here you wil Find an Signature and Nonce
-			 Generator based on the cex.io-api-python From matveyco (GitHub)
+			 Generator based on the cex.io-api-python From matveyco (GitHub) Content :
+		=>

-cex.io-Autoit-Functions : all the base functions from this API and extra functions
+cex.io-Autoit-UDF's : all the base functions from this API and extra functions
 					  Development for Support this API and your future tools based on it...
-						  Some of this Files I have founded on the internet to download other were Remodelled by what I founded on Forums with tutorials
 ```

 API Function List